Inline Galleries vs Floating Widgets: Layout Conversion Data

 The Psychology Behind Social Proof: Why Customers Trust UGC More Than Ads

-92% of consumers trust peer recommendations over brand advertising.
-Understanding why can transform how you market your products.
+92% of consumers trust a peer recommendation over brand advertising.
+Understanding the why, not just the stat, is what changes how you build a product page.

 More from Rohin Aggarwal